sealneaward/nba-movement-hive/README.md

 # nba-movement-hive
 Tutorial on creating cloud infrastructure to store and use SportVU movement data.
 This tutorial was made for linux users.
+Because this tutorial utilizes tableau for visualizations, it requires windows for those steps.

 ### Package Setup